the-quetzal-community/trademark-license/Readme.txt

 1. Whenever You Share This Project or any Dependant Projects, You must ensure that either:

-    (a) The Buildable Source is Readily Available for as long as You continue to Share This Project and any Dependant Projects, or
+    (a) The Buildable Source of that copy remains Readily Available for as long as You continue to Share it, or

-    (b) This Project is Shared as an unmodified copy of a Publisher's Official Release.
+    (b) the copy you Share is an unmodified copy of a Publisher's Official Release.

 2. You may not restrict any licensee from exercising their rights to